solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 Before transmitting the vote to the network, validators should store the pending votes in persistent storage.

+* For this parameter, N should be on the order of the threshold that validators use to observe a supermajority.

 ## Variable Slashing Percentage

 * vote 6: 0, 2, 4, 6